YBC 7289: Interpretation

 Although YBC 7289 is frequently depicted (as in the photo) with the square oriented diagonally, the standard Babylonian conventions for drawing squares would have made the sides of the square vertical and horizontal, with the numbered side at the top.
 The small round shape of the tablet, and the large writing on it, suggests that it was a "hand tablet" of a type typically used for rough work by a student who would hold it in the palm of his hand.
-The student would likely have copied the sexagesimal value of the square root of 2 from another tablet, but an iterative procedure for computing this value can be found in another Babylonian tablet, BM 96957 + VAT 6598.
+The student would likely have copied the sexagesimal value of the square root of 2 from a table of constants, but an iterative procedure for computing this value can be found in another Babylonian tablet, BM 96957 + VAT 6598.
+A table of constants that includes the same approximation of the square root of 2 as YBC 7289 is the tablet YBC 7243.
+The constant appears on line 10 of the table along with the inscription, "the diagonal of a square".

 The mathematical significance of this tablet was first recognized by Otto E. Neugebauer and Abraham Sachs in 1945.

 The tablet "demonstrates the greatest known computational accuracy obtained anywhere in the ancient world", the equivalent of six decimal digits of accuracy.
 Other Babylonian tablets include the computations of areas of hexagons and heptagons, which involve the approximation of more complicated algebraic numbers such as $\sqrt3$.
 The same number $\sqrt3$ can also be used in the interpretation of certain ancient Egyptian calculations of the dimensions of pyramids.
 However, the much greater numerical precision of the numbers on YBC 7289 makes it more clear that they are the result of a general procedure for calculating them, rather than merely being an estimate.

 The same sexagesimal approximation to $\sqrt2$, 1;24,51,10, was used much later by Greek mathematician Claudius Ptolemy in his Almagest.
 Ptolemy did not explain where this approximation came from and it may be assumed to have been well known by his time.

 Provenance and curation

 It is unknown where in Mesopotamia YBC 7289 comes from, but its shape and writing style make it likely that it was created in southern Mesopotamia, sometime between 1800BC and 1600BC.
-Yale University acquired it in 1909 as a donation from the estate of J. P. Morgan, who had collected many Babylonian tablets; his bequest became the Yale Babylonian Collection.

 At Yale, the Institute for the Preservation of Cultural Heritage has produced a digital model of the tablet, suitable for 3D printing.
+The original tablet is currently kept in the Yale Babylonian Collection at Yale University.